 This scholarship is open to new and current students with a GPA of 2.0 or higher.
 Applications may be obtained by contacting Western Navajo Bible Fellowship.

 Tribal Scholarships

-Many tribal governments will give scholarships to IBC students.
-Contact your tribal government to check on availability and eligibility requirements.
+Many tribal governments will provide scholarships or other educational assistance to IBC students.
+The student should contact their tribal government to check on availability and eligibility requirements.